AbedHadri/twitter-sentiment/README.md

 make sure you generate consumer tokens as well as access tokens from your twitter account as explained here : https://developer.twitter.com/ja/docs/basics/authentication/guides/access-tokens.

+to see how it works please check the test cases.